istanbuljs/istanbuljs.github.io/content/docs/tutorials/ava.md

 after_success: npm run coverage
 ```

+## What about TypeScript?

+[AVA has a TypeScript recipe](https://github.com/avajs/ava/blob/master/docs/recipes/typescript.md) that should get you started.
+Feel free to contribute to their docs or make a PR [here](https://github.com/istanbuljs/istanbuljs.github.io) if you have more details to share! :smile:

 ## What Now?

 nyc and Istanbul provide many advanced configuration options a good place to